BytecodeAgency/awesome-bytecode/README.md

 Awesome lists that we consider to be Awesome

+* GitHub Awesome Topic, where you can find awesome awesome resources
 * CS courses, publicly available Computer Science courses
 * Self-hosted, awesome self-hosted software
+* Site Reliability Engineering, what you get when you let software engineers do sysadmin work
+* DevSecOps, integrating security into development and operations

 ## Misc

 All of the things we really love but don't fit into the categories mentioned above

+* The Changelog Podcast, several programming and start-up related podcasts
 * AreWeWebYet, keeping track of the progression on web frameworks for Rust
 * AreWeAsyncYet, keeping track of the progression on async functionality for Rust
 * HTTPCats, a cat for each HTTP code